GeorgeCiesinski/custom-drupal-docs/docs/backup-restore.md

 Change the `project/web/sites/default` directory to permissions 555, and the `project/web/sites/default/settings.php` file to permissions 444.

+### Testing Backups

+Backups, especially for the production site, should be tested before making any changes.
+This can be done with the below process.

+1. Create a backup database schema and give your local user the required privileges to use it.
+2. Import the database dump you created in [Backup Database](#backup-database).
+3. Create a new directory for the backup site and create a [vhosts](developer-tools.md#configuring-virtual-hosts) and [hosts](developer-tools.md#defining-a-new-host) entry so the directory is accessible in your browser.
+4. Extract the backup you created into this directory.
+5. Modify your settings.php.
+You will need to add the URL you created in vhosts and hosts to your trusted hosts configuration, and you will need to alter the database connection information to match the backup database you created in step 1.
+Be mindful of any spelling errors or missed commas/apostrophes in the trusted hosts array.
+6. Attempt to access this URL.

+**Note:** If you have configured SAML, you may get a "Too many redirects" error.
+In that case, access your URL with `/user' at the end to bypass the SAML login page, and go straight to the built in login page for the site.
+You can login as any user you allowed to login without using SAML.

 ## Restore

 Once a backup is created, it can be used to restore the website or to create a new installation of the site.
 This can be useful to create a development site or production site.